awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 1. Choose **Connect service**\.

 1. Enter the required information for the specific service on the **Connect cluster** window:
    +  For SageMaker, enter the Amazon Resource Name \(ARN\) of an SageMaker endpoint\.
-For details about what the endpoint represents, see [Deploy a Model on Amazon SageMaker Hosting Services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.
+For details about what the endpoint represents, see [Deploy a model on Amazon SageMaker hosting services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.

       In the navigation pane of the [SageMaker console](https://console.aws.amazon.com/sagemaker/home), choose **Endpoints** and copy the ARN of the endpoint you want to use\.
    +  For Amazon Comprehend, you don't specify any additional parameter\.